 Can you have too many 301 redirects?

-If we’re talking about the amount of redirects that are implemented for a website, then the answer is “no” in 99,99% of the cases.
+If we’re talking about the number of redirects that are implemented for a website, then the answer is “no” 99.99% of the time.

-If we’re talking about chained redirects, such as for example when
+If we’re talking about chained redirects, such as when

 URL A redirects to

 URL C and so on, then “yes.”
 Chained redirects are bad from both an SEO viewpoint and a visitor viewpoint, because crawlers and browsers will stop following the redirects.

 How long is it before my 301 redirects take effect?

 That depends on how much attention search engines can give your website—also called its crawl budget.

 It’s common for redirects implemented on authoritative sites to be picked up faster than those on smaller, less authoritative sites.